mitolog/dtcgen/README.md

 | figma | 0.1 - 4 |
 | sketch | 1 - x |

-# further plans
+# todos

-## regarding dtcgen slice
+## dtcgen slice

-- ~~run test on PR with travis CI~~
+- [x] run test on PR with travis CI
-- need to fix issues/requests
-- ~~scale setting for png extraction~~
+- [x] scale setting for png extraction
-- output command execution status with console.log
+- [ ] output command execution status with console.log
-- CI integration(When using Sketch, runnning machine should be macOS)
+- [ ] CI integration(When using Sketch, runnning machine should be macOS)
-- make this command as figma plugin
+- [ ] make this command as figma plugin
-- android version
+- [ ] android version

-## regarding other functions
+## other todos/future plan

+- [ ] prepare `dtcgen init` command for initializing `.env`, `dtc.config.json`.
+- [ ] bump up to eslint from tslint
-- color palette extraction / generation
+- [ ] color palette extraction / generation
-- layout related source code generation with swiftUI
+- [ ] layout related source code generation with swiftUI

 # Contribution

-If any questions or issues araise, feel free to [add new issue](https://github.com/Innovatube/dtcgen/issues).
+If any questions or issues araises, feel free to [add new issue](https://github.com/Innovatube/dtcgen/issues).

 ## LICENSE